Biblical (All) Names

 Hebrew form of Delaiah.

-Delilah דְּלִילָה f Biblical, Biblical Hebrew, English
+Delilah דְּלִילָה f Biblical, English

 Means "delicate, weak, languishing" in Hebrew.
 In the Old Testament she is the lover of Samson, whom she betrays to the Philistines by cutting his hair, which is the source of his power.
 Despite her character flaws, the name began to be used by the Puritans in the 17th century.
 It has been used occasionally in the English-speaking world since that time.

-Devorah דְּבוֹרָה f Hebrew, Biblical Hebrew
+Devora דְּבוֹרָה f Hebrew, Biblical Hebrew

 Hebrew form of Deborah.

 Possibly means "palm grove" in Hebrew or Aramaic.
 In the Old Testament this is the name of a son of Joktan.
-In modern times it is also used as a feminine name.

-Variant of Dinah, and also the form used in the Greek and Latin Old Testament.
+Form of Dinah in several languages, as well as the form in the Hebrew, Greek and Latin Old Testament.

-Dinah דִּינָה f Biblical, Biblical Hebrew, English
+Dinah דִּינָה f Biblical, English

-Means "judged" in Hebrew.
+Means "judged" in Hebrew, derived from דִּין (din) meaning "to judge".
 According to the Old Testament, Dinah was a daughter of Jacob and Leah who was abducted by Shechem.
 It has been used as an English given name since after the Protestant Reformation.

 Dionysius Διονύσιος m Ancient Greek (Latinized), Biblical